Sleep Research Centre

 Substudy protocols to be generated from the joint database

-- to create a network of scientifically active sleepcentres and a joint database to be used for specific patient recruitment in future collaborative studies (e.g. specific cardiovascular, metabolic, genetic and treatment protocols).
+- to create a network of scientifically active sleepcentres and a joint database to be used for specific patient recruitment in collaborative studies.

 Principal Investigator in Finland: Professor Tarja Saaresranta